 Teachers have versatile options for administering the Flocabulary Quiz, and each of these modes of administration can be used for a pre-test, end-of-unit test, or a mid-unit check for understanding.

-Here are a few ways you can administer it:
+Here are a few ways you can administer the quiz:

 1. Assign to students and have them take it in class or in the computer lab.